jh3nd3rs0n/jargyle/README.md

 ```

-If the other SOCKS server wants the client to authenticate using SSL/TLS, you will need to have the setting `chaining.ssl.keyStoreFile` to specify the client's key store file (this file would need to be created by Java's keytool utility).
+If the other SOCKS server wants the client (Jargyle) to authenticate using SSL/TLS, you will need to have the setting `chaining.ssl.keyStoreFile` to specify the client's key store file (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `chaining.ssl.keyStorePassword` to specify the password for the client's key store file.

 Partial command line example: